Stelmine Canada (CVE:STH) Hits New 1-Year Low at $0.02

-Stelmine Canada Ltd. (CVE:STH – Get Free Report) shares hit a new 52-week low during mid-day trading on Tuesday .
-The stock traded as low as C$0.02 and last traded at C$0.02, with a volume of 39100 shares trading hands.
+Stelmine Canada Ltd. (CVE:STH – Get Free Report) shares reached a new 52-week low during trading on Wednesday .
+The stock traded as low as C$0.02 and last traded at C$0.02, with a volume of 18000 shares traded.
 The stock had previously closed at C$0.02.

 Stelmine Canada Ltd. engages in the acquisition, exploration, production, development, and operation of mining properties in Canada.
 The company primarily explores for gold.
 It holds 100% interests in the Courcy project comprising 165 claims covering an area of 86 square kilometers located in Fermont, Quebec; Mercator project, which comprise 1095 claims that covers an area of 561 square kilometers located within the extension of the Opinaca metasedimentary basin in the Caniapiscau district; Joubert property comprising 103 claims that covers an area of 55 kilometers located in Quebec; Trieste property comprising 14 claims located in Quebec; and Ilnu property comprising 82 claims located in Quebec.